Woody's Hoodies Surpasses $175,000 Raised for Local Cancer Initiatives in Just Two Years

 - Woody's Hoodies Surpasses $175,000 Raised for Local Cancer Initiatives in Just Two Years - Windsor Spitfires

+- Attack Wrap up Regular Season with Two Divisional Rivals - Owen Sound Attack

-- Opportunity to Sweep the Weekend Lies Before the Frontenacs - Kingston Frontenacs
+- Fronts Wrapping up the Regular Season Home Schedule against the Petes - Kingston Frontenacs

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.